 U.S. Bancorp Fund Services, LLC doing business as U.S. Bank Global Fund Services ("Fund Services" or the "Administrator"), serves as the Fund's Administrator and, in that capacity, performs various administrative services for the Fund.
 Fund Services also serves as the Fund's Accountant (the "Fund Accountant").
-Fund Services served as the Transfer Agent through February 5, 2023.
-On February 6, 2023, Equiniti Trust Company LLC initiated services as the new Transfer Agent.
+Equiniti Trust Company LLC serves as the Fund's Transfer Agent.
 U.S. Bank, N.A. serves as the Fund's custodian (the "Custodian").
 The Custodian is an affiliate of the Administrator.
 The Administrator prepares various federal and state regulatory filings, reports and returns for the Fund; prepares reports and materials to be supplied to the directors; monitors the activities of the Fund's Custodian and Fund Accountant; coordinates the preparation and payment of the Fund's expenses and reviews the Fund's expense accruals.